-Hosted by Joshua Reach—a sunshine loving multidisciplinary designer in Arizona—Design Chat with Josh is a series about anything and everything design related.
+Hosted by Joshua Reach—a sunshine loving multidisciplinary designer—Design Chat with Josh is a series about anything and everything design related.
 You’ll hear insight, opinions, and debates on topics around UX design, graphic design, web design, professional development, and a whole lot more.

 This episode is all about mistakes a lot of us designers make when creating a user interface.
 From lack of hierarchy to poor color usage, I share things that I’ve come across (and even have been guilty of at one point), and how to avoid them.

 For episode 40 I’m showing a little love for the podcasts that have helped shape me as a designer, and then some that are just fun to listen to.
 [Complete List: The Crazy One | What is Wrong with UX | Design Matters with Debbie Millman | Beach Too Sandy, Water Too Wet | Conan O’Brien Needs a Friend | Raised By TV | Why’d You Push That Button?]

 This episode is all about little lessons I’ve learned from some of the amazing leadership I’ve worked with over the years.
 These things stuck with me and someday I hope to carry them on to a team that I will lead and inspire.
 This is just a small sampling, so after this episode share your leadership advice to be featured in a possible future episode (focus on the good!).

 Episode 37 is all about going the extra mile and conducting your own mini user surveys in everyday life.
 I talk a bit about why watching people interact with digital products beyond your own is useful, as well as some pointers on how to not be a total creeper while you observe.